amolchoudhari12/Dynamic_IC_Control_Selector_php/README.md

 Each section corresponds to one of the product models:
 - **1PM** – Process Monitor Configurator
 - **HI-Q114** – Digital Bar Display Configurator
 - **HI-QCPM** – Counter/Process Meter Configurator

-Like this there were more than 150 product sheets. a one single algorithm is responsible all the 150 variations.
+Like this there were more than 150 product sheets.
+A one single algorithm is responsible for rendering the all 150 variations on a single page by choosing the product.
+Below demo shows 3 variations amoung them
 ---

 ## 🧩 Tech Stack